CMAAO CORONA FACTS and MYTH BUSTER 102 Super Spreader

 Medical history is replete with stories of superspreading in outbreaks of parasitic disease, tuberculosis, measles and other illness.
 There is Mary Mallon, a cook better known as Typhoid Mary, who spread typhoid fever to more than 50 people in the early years of the twentieth century.
 She herself was not ill but was asymptomatic — silently infected with typhoid.

 1. China first case looks like was a super spreader

 2. The cases in Diamond Princess ship was a case of super spreader focal outbreak

 3. The lady in South Korea cult church was a super spreader.
 There were 28 cases of the coronavirus in South Korea on Feb.
 13. Four days had passed without a new confirmed infection.
 President Moon Jae-in predicted that the outbreak would “disappear before long,” while the prime minister assured people that it was OK not to wear surgical masks outdoors.
 They probably missed the super spreader possibility.
-The virus had been rapidly spreading at the time through in Daegu, with the presence of a super spreader, where it has since mushroomed into the largest epidemic of the coronavirus outside China, with 1,766 cases, including 13 deaths.
+The virus had been rapidly spreading at the time through a large, secretive church in Daegu, with the presence of a super spreader, where it has since mushroomed into the largest epidemic of the coronavirus outside China, with 1,766 cases, including 13 deaths.
 Now the president is facing a political backlash over his response as the number of cases continues to climb — 505 new infections on Thursday alone.